smarter-travel-media/warthog/doc/source/design.rst

 When interacting with a server in a load balancer, there are typically two ways the server can be manipulated -- at the node level and at the group level.
-Interacting with a server at the node level means that it will disabled for all groups that the server belongs to.
+Interacting with a server at the node level means that it will be disabled for all groups that the server belongs to.
 Interacting with a server at the group level means that the server may be active for one group and disabled for others.